Algomorph/CodeGrader/README.md

 3) Review the feedback and submit the form by clicking "Save Changes".
 The content will be saved, and the student's Grade Server tab will close automatically.

-### Upcoming Features

-1) A more thorough options reference documentation.
-2) Tons of bugfixes in existing modules.
-3) A code replication module.
-4) Syntax highlighting on the Submit Server.
-5) Inner class resolution.
-6) Full method call chain resolution.
-7) Custom auto-generated message templates for specific code issues.

-And much more...